tideland/wozzot/README.md

 discussions or the answerings of questions.
 If wanted each thread can have a collaborated result which is developed during the conversation.
-Only invited users can participate but conversations may be open to read.
+Only invited users can participate but conversations may be opened to everyone for reading and optionally for voting too.

 Content, tags, and votings for conversations are analyzed in the background.
 The results are used individually for each user to